🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Lighting Tips

-The result?
-A sophisticated, architectural nightscape that feels serene and high-end.
+The result is a sophisticated, architectural nightscape that feels serene and high-end.

 8. Pergola-Framed Jacuzzi Zone